amason13/amason13.github.io/_posts/2017-12-12-Machine-Learning.md

 ---
 layout: post
-title: ## Machine Learning
+title: ### Machine Learning
 ---

-This is where my ML post will go!
+This is where my ML post will go!!